PandaFoss/TelegramBashBots/README.md

 ## Bots

 - **I Shorten Your Link:** Generate shortened links from the link we send you as a message.
 Currently supports ouo.io, but more services will be added soon.
+- **Paste Your Link:** Generate a short link using the Hastebin service with the sent text or text file.

 ## Contributing